top of page

 The adjective 'mutable' has its etymological origins in the Latin word 'mutabilis,' which is derived from 'mutare,' meaning 'to change' or 'to alter.'
 'Mutable' describes something that is subject to change, alteration, or transformation, often with a degree of flexibility and adaptability.
 The term embodies the concept of fluidity and variability, emphasizing the capacity for shifts and modifications in response to evolving circumstances or conditions.
 'Mutable' is a word frequently used in discussions of nature, human behavior, and even the mutable quality of laws or principles, highlighting the recognition that change is an inherent and essential aspect of existence.
 It reflects the ever-evolving and dynamic nature of the world around us, acknowledging the malleability and resilience of what is mutable.

-Quiz: Find the meaning of the adjective mutable:
+Find the correct meaning of the adjective mutable:

 Try Again!